Commack man found unconscious by his bicycle, police say

 A bicyclist was found critically injured on the side of the road in East Northport, Suffolk police said Monday.

 The bicyclist, Vincent Farrugia, 61, of Commack, was found by a passing motorist, unconscious with a head injury on the side of Deposit Road near McFadden Drive alongside his bicycle, police said.
-The driver called 911 at about 12:40 p.m. on Saturday night.
+The driver called 911 at about 12:40 p.m. on Saturday.

 Farrugia was airlifted to Stony Brook University Hospital, where he was admitted in critical condition, police said.
 Authorities said the accident fall did not appear to be criminal in nature.